-The service was actively involved in quality improvement activity.
+The service was actively involved in quality improvement activity

-• At the last inspection we found that the provider did not audit the quality of care.
+• At the last inspection we found that the provider did not always take action to improve quality.
 At this inspection processes were in place to audit record keeping, monitoring and safe prescribing and the service used information about care and treatment to make improvements.
-For example an audit of clinical records across two of the provider's locations in March 2021 showed that 8 out of 20 patients refused to supply their GP contact details.
-The service displayed posters reminding patients of the benefits of up to date healthcare records and explained to patients that it was helpful to have the details in case of emergency.
+For example an audit of clinical records across two of the provider's locations in December 2020 showed that 15 out of 20 patients refused to supply their GP contact details.
+The service displayed posters reminding patients of the benefits of up to date healthcare records and explained to patients that it would be helpful to have the details in case of emergency.
 They intend to review the effectiveness of this approach after six months.
 The audit programme included a review of weight loss and there were plans to add further details to improve understanding of the effectiveness of treatment.